-- Where are these advertisements found? (e.g. comics, womens magazines) Does it make a difference to the way that the toy is advertised?
+- Where are these advertisements found? (e.g. comics, women’s magazines etc.) Does the place the advert appears make a difference to the way that the toy is advertised?

-- Traction Man Meets Turbodog is the second Traction Man Story and there is plenty of scope of developing further adventures for this character.
+Traction Man Meets Turbodog is the second Traction Man story.
+There is a third adventure, Traction Man and the Beach Odyssey, and there is plenty of scope of developing further adventures for this character.
 Use the familiar characters and a familiar setting to write a sequel.

 - Draw attention to the endpapers, which present a comic strip story Mission to Mars.
 Brainstorm some ideas for further Traction Man stories.

 - In pairs, ask the children to make a list of the characteristic features of a comic.